Školiteľ: Ing. Anna Kidová, PhD.

 Supervisor: Mgr.
 Daniel Michniak, PhD.

 The character of the state border influences the development of the regions in its vicinity.
 On the one hand, the border can be a barrier or, on the other hand, an impulse for the development of border regions.
 The development of cross-border transport is one of the factors that point to the development of cross-border links and the integration of cross-border regions.
 The aim of this dissertation will be to analyse the changes in transport in selected regions.
+The dissertation will focus on the development of cross-border transport infrastructure after 1989 and the analysis of changes in public transport.

 Supervisor: Mgr.
 Róbert Pazúr, PhD.